flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/online-atc.md

 Use the search and predefined filters to find the station you are looking for.

 You can type any string in the search field to filter the list for stations with names containing that string.
 The `x` button clears the search field.

-To filter for a specific type of station just click on the appropriate filter button.
+To filter for a specific type of station, just click on the appropriate filter button.